 - The young man is most likely to contact someone who has never been to The Gambia before, and lives in a country far enough away to prevent them from visiting (e.g. the USA or Canada), and will often be online all night long talking to potential targets.

-- The person is likely to be talking to several different people at once, and so may occasionally respond in a way that does not make sense.
+- The person is likely to be talking to many different people at once, and so may occasionally respond in a way that does not make sense.
 He may have mixed up the response intended for you with a response intended for someone else.
 A scammer can be juggling up hundreds of different instant messaging conversations over a certain period of time.

 - You may feel a general sense of unease about the situation; something about it may not feel ‘right’, and certain details of the story may not add up.